If you’re looking for common restaurant interview questions to practice, you’re in the right place…

 Finally, they may ask about your desired salary.
 In a first interview, you don’t know very much about the job or what’s required of you, so I’d recommend not giving a direct answer or exact number for your salary expectations.

-Instead, tell them that you’re focused on learning about the job and seeing if it’s a good fit, and that once you’ve done that, you’re happy to consider any offer they feel is fair.
+Instead, tell them that you’re focused on learning about the job and seeing if it’s a good fit, and once you’ve done this, you’re happy to consider an offer that they feel is fair.